 Bankruptcy Records: Many background checks will also include bankruptcy records, which can be either a Chapter 7 or Chapter 13 bankruptcy.

-When pondering “Does a background checks includes tax records?”, it’s important to note that in some cases, civil judgments and tax liens (unpaid taxes) may appear on a background check, though most do not.
+When pondering whether or not background checks include tax records, it’s important to note that in some cases, civil judgments and tax liens (unpaid taxes) may appear on a background check, though most do not.
 If required, a company will have to run a separate search for these records.

 Credit Inquiries: When a person or a company checks a tenant’s credit score, it creates an inquiry.
 Soft inquiries occur when the tenant requests their own credit score and do not impact the score.

 Hard inquiries, however, do affect it.
 These are created when the person applies for a new credit card, student or auto loans, mortgages, etc. These inquiries can be helpful when trying to gauge someone’s current lines of credit.

 Adverse Items: A credit report can include due payments, unpaid tradelines, charge-offs, collections, bankruptcies, foreclosures, repossessions, wage garnishments, etc., all of which contribute to adverse credit history.